BhavyaRanka/Movie-Ticket-Booking-WebApp/README.md

 DB Schema Design
 Admin columns:
-1. Name
+Name
-2. Username
+Username
-3. Password
+Password

 Users columns:
-1.id
+id
-2. Name
+Name
-3. Username
+Username
-4. Password
+Password

 Theatre columns:
-1.id
+id
-2. Name
+Name
-3. Place
+Place

 Show Columns:
-1.id
+id
-2. Name
+Name
-3. Place
+Place
-4.Theatre
+Theatre
-5. Rating
+Rating
-6. Price
+Price

 Architecture and Features
 The whole program is kept in a zip file, in it there is a folder called main.py which contains the main program